CptWretched/CIS-4200-R/README.md

-Hello there! <br>
+<H1>CIS-4200-R </H1>
-This is just a project for Joshua Braid's CIS 4200 (Business Intelligence and Data Warehousing)
+Business Intelligence and Data Warehousing - Coding in R Hello there, This is just Joshua Braid's project setup for CIS 4200 (Business Intelligence and Data Warehousing)